Saihrishi1/19AI550_new/Ex.No.1_UnityInstallation.md

 # Ex.No: 1  Installation of Unity for Game Development

-### DATE:
+### DATE : 18/07/2026

-### REGISTER NUMBER :
+### REGISTER NUMBER : 212224240140

-### AIM:
+### AIM :

 To install Unity2022.3.57f1 or higher version for Game Development.

 ### Procedure:

-1. Goto website https://unity.com/releases/editor/archive or https://unity.com/download  and choose the corresponding Unity Hub and download it.
+1. Go to website https://unity.com/releases/editor/archive or https://unity.com/download  and choose the corresponding Unity Hub and download it.
 2. Create a personal login and choose the plan

    ![image](https://github.com/user-attachments/assets/f6a2db46-908f-4a91-b63d-794af5cb35d8)